Hexemer/Arthurs-Seat-Flower-visitation-Networks/README.md

 This repository is organised into several sub-directories.

-`Raw Data/` contains the original pollinator visitation datasets in CSV and XLSX format.
+`Raw Data/` contains the original flower-visitation datasets in CSV and XLSX format.

-`Scripts/` contains the annotated R scripts used for data processing, statistical analyses, community analyses, and plant–pollinator network analyses.
+`Scripts/` contains the annotated R scripts used for data processing, statistical analyses, community analyses, and flower-visitation network analyses.

 `Figures/` contains figures and plots produced from the analyses.

 `Model Outputs/` contains CSV files of the statistical model outputs reported in the dissertation.

-`QGIS/` contains a shape file with maps of both surveyed sites.
+`QGIS/` contains a shapefile with maps of both surveyed sites.

 ## FAIR Data Principles